oldakos/OrderAggregationAPI/README.md

 ## Todo

-- Figure out how to run functional tests against the entire webservice if possible
+- ~~Figure out how to run functional tests against the entire webservice if possible~~
-- Background worker is sending empty orders, make it do nothing and wait for another time period instead
+- ~~Background worker is sending empty orders, make it do nothing and wait for another time period instead~~
+- Load testing?
+- More / better unit testing?